11060 matches found

 Bing Shi discovered that GnuTLS incorrectly handled decoding certain DER-encoded certificates.
 A remote attacker could possibly use this issue to cause GnuTLS to consume resources, leading to a denial of service...

-It was discovered that the IP-VLAN network driver for the Linux kernel did not properly initialize memory in some situations, leading to an out-of- bounds write vulnerability.
-An attacker could use this to cause a denial of service system crash or possibly execute arbitrary code.
-CVE-2023-3090 Sh...
+Ross Lagerwall discovered that the Xen netback backend driver in the Linux kernel did not properly handle certain unusual packets from a paravirtualized network frontend, leading to a buffer overflow.
+An attacker in a guest VM could use this to cause a denial of service host system crash or...

 USN-6249-1: Linux kernel (OEM) vulnerabilities